Are You Aware of the dangers of Assisted Living?

-The first issue is that this client’s arms have limited range of motion and grabbing her the way they did caused her pain.
+The first issue is this client’s arms have limited range of motion and grabbing her the way they did caused her pain.

-When I took time to show the aides how easy it is to transfer a person by putting the chair next to the bed and making a half turn, I met with resistance.
+When I took time … to show the aides how easy it is to transfer a person by putting the chair next to the bed.
+Then, make a half turn.
+I was met with resistance.
 The aides told my client that they did not have to take orders from me.
 After all, one aide “had 14 years as an aide and knew her job.”

-I want to share information on the response Emeritus and the ALFA (Assisted Living Federation of America).
-I think it is important to understand the perspective of the organizations that promote Assisted Living.
+I want to share information on … Emeritus and the ALFA (Assisted Living Federation of America).
+I think it is important to understand the perspective… of the organizations that promote Assisted Living.